The family of four who work, travel and live out of backpacks

 Toddler Julian's picks were "New York City, Africa and the beach."
 (As he's gotten older and learned more about geography, he's specified his African country of choice as Madagascar.)

-A monkey in Costa Rica's Manuel Antonio National Park.
+Costa Rica's Manuel Antonio National Park is teeming with wildlife.

-CNN/Deb Brunswick and Tawanda Scott Santou
+CNN/Deb Brunswick and Tawanda Scott Sambou

 In addition to exploring the world, traveling has also been a lesson in paring down life to its most essential elements.